Fernthedev/beatsaber-quest-porting-guide/README.md

 }
 ```

-However, it should be noted that if the GC yeets the memory in the pointer, it will usually throw a [SEGV_MAPERR and it cannot be at runtime checked (yet)](nullptr-dereference-segv_mapperr-but-this-code-shouldnt-be-null-what-gives).
+However, it should be noted that if the GC yeets the memory in the pointer, it will usually throw a [SEGV_MAPERR and it cannot be at checked at runtime (yet)](nullptr-dereference-segv_mapperr-but-this-code-shouldnt-be-null-what-gives).
 Instead of checking to see if it's been yeeted, you should instead try to avoid it altogether by making a custom-type or SafePtr for it.

 ### SIGABRT (intentional crash)
 There are two main ways this crash occur (though there are many others, these are the ones I'll focus on here)